-Listen to the Cancer.Net Podcast: Choosing a Cancer Treatment Facility, adapted from this feature
+Listen to the Cancer.Net Podcast: Choosing a Cancer Treatment Facility, adapted from this content.

-Cancer is a disease that requires specialized treatment, so it is important to find a treatment center that offers the services, resources, and health care professionals to meet your specific needs.
+Cancer requires specialized treatment, so it is important to find a treatment center that can meet your specific needs.

 How to find a treatment facility

-The process of finding a treatment facility and finding an oncologist (a doctor who specializes in treating cancer) are usually closely linked.
-Some people first identify an oncologist and then choose a treatment facility based on where that doctor practices.
-Others identify a facility that specializes in the type of cancer they have been diagnosed with and then find a doctor who is on staff at that facility.
-The staff at the chosen treatment facility, including nurses, physician assistants, social workers, and technicians, will become part of your health care team, which will be led by your oncologist.
+Some people first find an oncologist, which is a doctor who treats people with cancer.
+A person may then choose a treatment facility where that doctor works.
+Others first find a facility that treats the type of cancer they have and then find a doctor who works there.
+The staff at the treatment facility you chose, including nurses, physician assistants, social workers, and technicians, will become part of your cancer care team.
 Learn more about choosing a doctor.

-Insurance is another factor that may influence your decision because your options may be limited to facilities that participate in your insurance program.
+Insurance may also affect your decision.
+You may be able to choose only the facilities covered by your insurance program.
 Your insurance company can provide a list of approved facilities.

-Even within these limits, you may have a number of different facilities to choose from.
-Your doctor can help you think through the options based on your type of cancer, the type of treatment you will likely receive, and your personal needs.
-It may also help to talk with other patients to learn about their experiences.
+Even within these limits, you may have a number of different facilities from which to choose.
+Your doctor can help you decide based on your type of cancer, the type of treatment you will likely receive, and your personal needs.
+It may also help to talk with other patients about their experiences.

-Here are some factors to consider before choosing a cancer treatment facility:
+Consider the following factors before choosing a cancer treatment facility:

-- How much experience does the facility have in treating your type of cancer, and how successful has it been with those treatments?
+How much experience does the facility have in treating your type of cancer?
+How successful has it been with those treatments?

-- What support services does the facility offer to people with cancer and their families?
-Will you have access to social workers, dietitians, and other members of an expanded health care team?
+What support services does the facility offer to people with cancer and their families?
+Will you have access to social workers, dietitians, and other members of a health care team?

-- If you'll be traveling a long distance to get treatment, or if friends or family members will need to travel to be with you during treatment, does the facility offer a place for you and your family to stay?
+If the facility is far away from your home, does it offer a place for you and your family to stay?
 Is it close to airports, hotels, and restaurants?

 Accredited cancer treatment centers

 A good place to start your search is among accredited cancer treatment centers.
-For example, there are more than 60 centers recognized by the National Cancer Institute's (NCI) Cancer Center Program.
-These centers, which all meet specific standards, are classified into two categories:
+The National Cancer Institute's (NCI) Cancer Center Program includes more than 60 centers.
+All centers meet specific standards and fall into two categories:

-Cancer Centers.
-Cancer Centers integrate research activities across three major areas: laboratory research, clinical research, and population-based research.
-Although most of these facilities provide care and services for patients with cancer, some only conduct laboratory research.
+Cancer centers.
+Cancer centers conduct laboratory research, clinical research, and population-based research.
+Although most cancer centers treat patients with cancer, some only conduct laboratory research.

-NCI also has cooperative groups, which are large networks of researchers, doctors, and other health care professionals, at public and private institutions who conduct multi-center, large-scale, phase III cancer clinical trials across the country.
-Review and search a complete list of NCI-designated cancer centers and cooperative groups.
+NCI also offers the National Clinical Trials Network, previously known as cooperative groups.
+These large networks of researchers, doctors, and other health care professionals conduct clinical trials across the country.
+Review and search a complete list of NCI-designated cancer centers.

-Additionally, the following national organizations offer their own accreditations of treatment centers:
+The following national organizations also accredit treatment centers:

 The American College of Surgeons (ACS).
 Through its Commission on Cancer (CoC), ACS has accredited more than 1,500 cancer programs.
-CoC-accredited treatment centers offer a range of services, including diagnostic, treatment, rehabilitation, and support services.
-In addition, ACS standards promote multidisciplinary cooperation between oncologists and other specialists at the treatment centers.
-Learn more about CoC-accredited cancer programs.
+CoC treatment centers offer many services, including diagnostic, treatment, rehabilitation, and support services.
+Learn more about CoC cancer programs.

 Types of treatment settings

-Once you have chosen a treatment facility, it is important to understand that you may receive your medical care in either an inpatient or an outpatient setting, depending on your treatment plan.
-For inpatient care, the patient is admitted to the hospital to be closely monitored during treatment and initial recovery.
-Outpatient treatment does not require hospital admission.
+Once you have chosen a treatment facility, it is important to understand if you will receive your medical care in an inpatient or an outpatient setting.
+For inpatient care, you stay in the hospital and are closely monitored during treatment and recovery.
+Outpatient treatment does not require a hospital stay.
 It can take place at a hospital building, a clinic, or a doctor’s office.
-Talk with your doctor to learn whether you will need inpatient or outpatient treatment.
+Talk with your doctor to learn about the various settings where you may receive your treatment.